charlie-gallagher/go-row-access-policies/README.md

 # Row access control program
+In BI applications, programs typically offer row-based controls that limit what data certain users can view.

-At IXIS we have row controls, and I wanted to both think critically about how we're doing this and at the same time work on my golang skills, so here we are.
+At IXIS we have row controls, and I wanted to both think critically about how we're doing this and at the same time work on my golang skills.
 The goal is to create a service that another program can invoke to figure out what rows of a dataset a user has access to.

 The model is a separation of policy and enforcement -- this module will control the policy, and some other module will control enforcement when it's necessary.

-But that's not exactly it.
-It's closer to an information flow constraint, because certain pieces of information are available to the query program, but when you return data, it should be a subset, depending on the policy.
-But to implement this, I'm thinking of doing it in a policy/enforcement style.
-Maybe that's the wrong approach, but it's simple to implement.
+I'm also going to work on the language that these services use to communicate with each other (e.g. does the policy know what a database column is, or does it use a higher-level abstraction?).

 # Implementation ideas
 ## Overview of our current system